-A couple of technical remarks are warranted here: We model the D3-brane and anti-D3 brane to be able to pass each other when they collide, with a certain probability for annihilation, thus $\phi$ can take either positive value or negative value in the process.
-Meanwhile, after annihilation, the D-brane and anti-D-brane are taken to be infinitely thin but still existing.
-Thus the physical degrees of freedom of $\phi$ do not disappear in the classical sense, and the effective action of $\phi$ is still valid after the tachyon condensation.
+\item We model the D3-brane and anti-D3 brane to be able to pass each other when they collide, with a certain probability for annihilation.
+Therefore, $\phi$ can take either positive or negative value.
+Moreover, after the tachyon condensation, D-brane and anti-D-brane become very thin but still exist.
+Thus the physical degree of freedom of $\phi$ does not disappear.
+And the effective action of $\phi$ is still valid after the tachyon condensation. \end{itemize}